 First, what to leave at home:

-The weather in Bogotá usually varies between 8 and 18 degrees celsius (read our article Weather in Bogotá: How to Prepare for it) with low temperatures in the evening and at night, and high temperatures in the mornings and/or afternoons.
+The weather in Bogotá usually varies between 8 and 18 degrees Celsius (read our article Weather in Bogotá: How to Prepare for it) with low temperatures in the evening and at night, and high temperatures in the mornings and/or afternoons.
 You should take into account that we are far far away from the coast, so forget about beach clothes, shorts, tank tops, sandals, summer dresses, or even swimsuits; we have fun differently.
 Unless within your plans you are going to a social club or private pool, or to other close towns around Bogotá that are warmer (read our article Places to Visit and Stay Near Bogotá), you really don’t need any of this stuff.
-Here you are coming to experience an atmosphere that’s like an eternal fall combined with an eternal spring.
+Here you are coming to experience an atmosphere that’s like an eternal fall combined with eternal spring.

 The essentials you must bring:

 1. Jeans, pants/trousers: Whether the weather is rainy, sunny, cloudy or windy, jeans will never ever fail as a good, appropriate, and comfortable choice to wear in Bogotá.
 You can say that it’s a pants city, which makes it fun, because we know that if someone is wearing shorts, they are probably not locals.
 So pack some pairs of jeans or another type of pants and it will be perfect.